K4rlosReyes/kr7x-nixos/README.md

 # 🚀 KR7X's NixOS Configuration

-A modern, modular NixOS configuration built with flakes, featuring a clean development environment, essential security, and quality-of-life improvements.
+A clean, modular NixOS configuration built with flakes, featuring a streamlined development environment with essential security and practical quality-of-life improvements.
+Designed for simplicity and maintainability without unnecessary bloat.

+> **🎯 Focus**: This configuration prioritizes **practical development** over comprehensive features.
+It includes everything you need for Go, Python, JavaScript, and Nix development while maintaining system security and performance.
+Complex features like Rust tooling and heavyweight security systems have been intentionally removed for simplicity.

 ## ✨ Features